 Cut stump applications are the mechanical cutting of incompatible vegetation followed by herbicide application to the phloem and cambium tissue of the stump.
-The cut stump mixture is diluted in water or a non-freezing liquid carrier and is ideally applied to freshly cut stumps.
-Application equipment includes low-volume backpack sprayer, hand pump sprayer, hand held squirt bottles, paintbrushes and sponge applicators.
+The cut stump mixture is diluted with water or a non-freezing liquid carrier and is ideally applied to freshly cut stumps.
+Application equipment includes low-volume backpack sprayer, hand-pump sprayer, hand held squirt bottles, paintbrushes and sponge applicators.

 This application method is used where maximum selectivity is desirable and/or to reduce the visual impact of vegetation management work.
-It is commonly used to prevent re-sprouts when hand cutting vegetation is preparation for a foliar application, to apply herbicide to vegetation in sensitive sites where other methods are not possible, on all woody vegetation (except conifers) removed in visual screens except within environmentally sensitive areas where restrictions preclude herbicide use.
+It is commonly used to prevent re-sprouts following hand cutting, in sensitive sites where other methods are not possible, and within visual screens.